A SHORT HISTORY OF CYPRUS

 In 1955 a Greek Cypriot organisation called EOKA began a series of bombings in Cyprus.
 In 1958 a Turkish organization called TMT was formed and inter-communal fighting began.
 Finally, in 1960, Cyprus was granted independence.
 Archbishop Makarios was elected president.

 However in 1963 the Greeks proposed changes to the constitution.
 The Turks refused and there was more inter-communal fighting.
 In 1964 the UN sent a peacekeeping force to Cyprus.
-However, a solution was not found and in April 1974 hard line Greeks staged a coup.
+However, a solution was not found and in 1974 hard-line Greeks staged a coup.
 Archbishop Makarios was overthrown and fled abroad.
 As a result in July 1974 Turkish forces invaded Northern Cyprus.
 The island became partitioned.
 Refugees from both sides crossed the border between the two parts of Cyprus.
 Meanwhile, the hardliners fell from power and in December 1974 Archbishop Makarios returned from exile.
 He died in 1977.

 In 1975 the Turkish section called itself the Turkish Federated State of Cyprus and it seemed that some sort of federation of the two parts might be possible.
 However, in 1983 the Turkish section of Cyprus declared full independence.
 It called itself the Turkish Republic of North Cyprus.